 10 best medical schools in Korea

-The following are list of best medical schools in Korea, viz;
+The following is the list of best medical schools in Korea, viz;

 1. Yonsei University College of Medicine